galaxyproject/admin-training/intro/04-web-servers/ex1-apache.md

 $
 ```

 Next, we need to create a config for the Galaxy "site".
 Create the file `sites-available/000-galaxy.conf`.
-This should contain `RewriteRule`s to proxy Galaxy and serve its static content:
+This should contain `RewriteRule` to proxy Galaxy:

 ```apache
 RewriteEngine on